Day Canoe Trip on the Colorado River

 What you need to bring:

-- Plenty of drinking water for the day and your lunch (A cooler will fit in the canoe.
+- Plenty of drinking water and/or any other beverages for the day and any snacks or lunch you may want to enjoy along the way.
+(A cooler will fit in the canoe.
 You may bring your own, or rent one from us.)

 - Sunscreen, a hat, a wristwatch or time keeping device, a camera (at your own risk), sunglasses with safety strap, insect repellent, lip balm, and you are good to go!